jemlog/jemlog/README.md

 - I'm interested in DevOps and System Design
 - Member of CNCF incubating project [@LitmusChaos](https://github.com/litmuschaos)
-- Want to be a problem solver who works efficiently and effectively.
+- Want to be a problem solver who aimed to highest priority

 ## 🚀 Experience